Welcome to the goodness squad podcast with misty marsh

 But that isn’t the whole story.
 The real story is much more complicated.
 I lived for the hustle.
 It’s crazy how fast the weeks, months, even years passed without me even realizing it.
 Sometimes I still wonder if I wasted my kids’ childhood by working all the time.

-Sure, I was physically involved with my kids, but mentally I was somewhere else - Thinking of the next social media post or the emails I had yet to answer, you know anything at all but the adorable kids in front of me who just wanted to play hide and seek.
-But instead, they watched one more episode of Baby Einstein or Dinosaur Train, and then one more again.
+Sure, I was physically involved with my kids, but mentally I was somewhere else.
+Thinking of the next social media post or the emails I had yet to answer, you know, anything at all but the adorable kids in front of me who just wanted to play hide and seek.
+Instead, they watched one more episode of Baby Einstein or Dinosaur Train, and then one more again.